product guideMar 18, 2026·12 min read

 How is concentration risk calculated?+

 The Assembler computes top-account contribution to each bucket.
 If a single customer accounts for more than the configurable threshold (default 20%) of New or Expansion MRR, that bucket is flagged for concentration risk.
 Same applies to Churn — if one cancellation drives most of the churn.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Does it handle annual subscriptions?+